 Ocean Ridge Formation

 Evidence of Sunken Landmass in the Pacific and Indian Oceans Formation of the fine sediment deposits after a global flood can be found worldwide.
-Increased rates of sea-floor spreading during the Cretaceous period have caused global (eustatic) sea-level to rise and be 100-170 meters higher than today.
+Increased rates of sea-floor spreading during the Cretaceous period have caused the global (eustatic) sea level to rise and be 100-170 meters higher than today.

 Increased sea-floor level enabled Ocean Ridge formation around the globe.
 The mid-ocean ridge expanded and formed a broader ridge, occupying more space in the ocean basin and causing sea levels to rise.
 After the thermal expansion, the plate tectonics process formed new continents around the globe.